 The first order of business before getting your first car is to create a customizable driver.
-Spending a few minutes with the simple character creator you’ll select the perfect outfit and accessories.
-Customization plays a massive part in the Horizon series and thankfully, there’s an insurmountable amount of customization in this game.
+Spending a few minutes with the simple character creator, you’ll select the perfect outfit and accessories.
+Customization plays a massive part in the Horizon series, and thankfully, there’s an insurmountable amount of customization in this game.

 Playing on Xbox One X, I chose Quality mode over Performance.
-The quality mode consists of native 4K and HDR at 30 frames per second (I ended up staying here for the majority of my playthrough) and the Performance mode features 1080p and 60 frames per second with HDR.
+The quality mode consists of native 4K and HDR at 30 frames per second (I ended up staying here for most of my playthrough), and the Performance mode features 1080p and 60 frames per second with HDR.
 While the difference between the two is noticeable, I thoroughly enjoyed watching the sunrise as I sped into the horizon.
 The studio knows how to work the Xbox One and get the most out of the console because this is one of the most beautiful racing titles I’ve seen.